Grow Your Own Summer Salads

 Slugs can be troublesome at this time of year near your favourite edibles.
 Watch out for them in damp, dark crevices to reduce their numbers.
 If you’re a bit squeamish, try using some organic slug pellets, copper tape etc. Alternatively pick them up and pop them in containers and feed them to birds in your garden.

 Keep an eye out for ants, they secrete formic acid which poison plants roots.
 It’s important to keep the soil moist to deter them from invading your salad crops.

 Aphids can also group around your salad leaves, but ladybirds are usually nearby to polish them off.
-If you have a large infestation, squash them by hand or use an Organic Pest Control Spray or attract some Lacewings or Ladybirds who will munch on pesky aphids.
+If you have a large infestation, squash them by hand or use Gardeners Soap to banish them or attract some Lacewings or Ladybirds who will munch on pesky aphids.

 • Flea Beetles

 1) Pick, Sow, Pick

 Be a reactive grower.
 Each time you harvest, sow your next batch of seeds in the adjacent space to ensure a continuous salad and herb harvest.